310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% endbubble %}

 {% bubble Shinobu surprised %}
-<th>(He’s not going to tell our fans that this is the last time the five of us will perform together… is he?)</th>
+<th>(He isn’t going to tell our fans that this is the last time the five of us will perform together… is he?)</th>

 <th>(This is an extremely sensitive issue, so we decided that we’d announce it much more properly and carefully rather than in this improvised live show—)</th>